 Nathan holds a bachelor of science in business administration with concentrations in finance and accounting, magna cum laude, from the University of Richmond’s Robins School of Business.

 With over 30 years of experience, Casper is a veteran of the medical device and life sciences industry, having led marketing and commercialization efforts for companies that span the healthcare space.
 He brings extensive operating knowledge to Norwest Venture Partners, where he focuses on mid-to-late-stage investments in consumer and digital health, healthcare IT, medical devices and diagnostics, technology-enabled healthcare services, and specialty pharmaceuticals.
-He currently serves on the boards of Clever Care Health Plan, Omada Health, Robin Healthcare, Monogram Health, and Science Exchange.
+He currently serves on the boards of Clever Care Health Plan, Omada Health, Robin Healthcare, Monogram Health, Route 92 Medical, and Science Exchange.
 Casper was previously on the board of Basis (acquired by Intel), Crossover Health (acquired by Gurnet Point Capital), Intersect ENT (Nasdaq: XENT), iRhythm Technologies (Nasdaq: IRTC), NextHealth Technologies (acquired by Softheon), and Telcare (acquired by BioTelemetry).
 Casper is also responsible for Norwest’s investment in BillionToOne and Misfit Wearables (acquired by Fossil).

 Prior to Norwest, Casper was a Partner at U.S. Venture Partners (USVP) in Menlo Park, where he invested in therapeutic companies from clinical development through commercialization.
 At USVP, Casper served as a Board member for AtheroMed, Ilypsa (acquired by Amgen), and Valeritas.
 Over a six-year period, he was actively involved in making and managing investments in more than a dozen companies as a member of the healthcare team.
 Casper was also a private investor and board member with Innospine, an orthopedic diagnostic company acquired by Kyphon in 2005.

 Ryan brings to Norwest Venture Partners more than thirty years of healthcare experience and twenty years as a growth equity and buyout investor.
 Combining deep medical knowledge and extensive strategic business experience, Ryan focuses on growth equity investments in the healthcare sector in Norwest’s Palo Alto office.
 Areas in which he invests include healthcare services, pharma services, healthcare IT, and medical products.
-Ryan’s current investments include American Endovascular, Blue Cloud, Elligo Health Research, Kyo (formerly Gateway Learning Group), Mindful Health Solutions, Onsite Dental, and Target RWE.
+Ryan’s current investments include American Endovascular, Blue Cloud, Elligo Health Research, Kyo (formerly Gateway Learning Group), Mindful Health Solutions, Onsite Dental, Scratch Financial, and Target RWE.
 His previous investments include Capsugel (acquired by Lonza), Crossover Health (acquired by Gurnet Point Capital), iCardiac (acquired by ERT), and Rivermend Health.